 A Green Card is an official, multi-language translation of your car insurance policy.
 While not printed on card, it must be printed on green paper.
 It proves you have the minimum compulsory insurance cover to drive in the country you’re visiting.

-The Green Card system covers 47 countries, including the 28 in the European Union (with the UK), Switzerland, Russia, and others bordering the Mediterranean.
+The Green Card system covers 47 countries, including the 27 in the European Union, Switzerland, Russia, and others bordering the Mediterranean.

 If you're stopped at a border or by the police while driving your car in one of the countries covered by the Green Card system, you can show them your Green Card to confirm that you have valid car insurance.

-Because of our current membership of the EU, drivers with valid UK car insurance don't need a Green Card to travel in European Economic Area countries, Andorra, Serbia and Switzerland.
-But this could change after Brexit.
+During our membership of the EU, drivers with valid UK car insurance didn't need a Green Card to travel in European Economic Area countries, Andorra, Serbia and Switzerland.

-- Until the UK leaves the EU your AA car insurance policy covers you in Europe and there's no need for a Green Card.
+- Until 31 December 2020 your AA Car Insurance policy covers you in Europe and there's no need for a Green Card.

-- If you drive abroad after the UK departs from the EU, a Green Card will be required.
+- If you drive abroad from 1 January 2021 a Green Card may be required in addition to your Certificate of Motor Insurance.
 Our customer advisors will be happy to help you get your Green Card.

-We don't want you to be caught out, so be prepared and make sure you have the necessary documents well before you travel.
-After all, it's better to have your Green Card and not need it, rather than need it and not have it.
+We don't want you to be caught out, so be prepared and make sure you have all the necessary documents well before you travel.

 How do I get one and how much does it cost?